-In 2nd grade, students have adjusted to the more rigorous learning environment they initially encounter in 1st grade and so they are able to further deepen and expand their skills and knowledge.
-In 2nd grade they become more experienced writers, readers and mathematicians as they practice these skills more and in more complex and comprehensive ways.
-They read longer and more complicated books, they write longer and more complex pieces and they learn more of the concepts underlying the math they do.
-In addition, 2nd graders begin to develop their research and critical thinking projects as they create individual and group work to share and presenting what they learn through different forms, including writing, speaking, and art.
+In 2nd grade, students have adjusted to the more rigorous learning environment they initially encountered in 1st grade and are able to further deepen and expand their skills and knowledge.
+In 2nd grade, they become more experienced writers, readers, and mathematicians as they practice these skills more and in more complex and comprehensive ways.
+They read longer and more complicated books, they write longer and more complex pieces, and they learn more of the concepts underlying the math they do.
+In addition, 2nd graders begin to develop their research and critical thinking projects as they create individual and group work to share and present what they learn through different forms, including writing, speaking, and art.

-Second graders continue to develop their reading skills as they learn to read more complex words as well as read longer and more complex texts in a variety of genres such as fiction, non-fiction and poetry.
+Second graders continue to develop their reading skills as they learn to read more complex words and read longer, more complex texts in a variety of genres, such as fiction, non-fiction, and poetry.
 They also develop their reading comprehension skills as they talk about what they read and use it for developing and presenting further ideas.
-In addition, 2nd graders continuously practice their reading skills as they read for other subjects they learn throughout the day.
+In addition, 2nd graders continually practice their reading skills as they read for other subjects they learn throughout the day.

 In order to build reading skills, your 2nd grader:

-- Understands the structure of a story and specifically the purpose of a beginning (introducing the text) and ending (concluding the text).
+- Understands the structure of a story, specifically the purpose of beginnings (introducing the text) and endings (concluding the text).